Caesar-12/AirBnB_clone_v2/README.md

 	* count - Return number of object instances by class

-    * show - Shows an object based on class and UUID
+    * show - Shows an object based on class and UUID of object

-	* destroy - Destroys an object based on class and UUID
+	* destroy - Destroys an object based on class and UUID of object

-    * update - Updates existing attributes an object based on class name and UUID
+    * update - Updates existing attributes an object based on class name and UUID of object

 <br>
 <br>